-He whined once morewhen the egg, connected now to an outlet, broke in the middle and the top slid back and up, revealing the interior.
+He whined once more-when the egg, connected now to an outlet, broke in the middle and the top slid back and up, revealing the interior.

 Render seated himself.
 His chair became a contour couch and moved in halfway beneath the console.
 He sat upright and it moved back again, becoming a chair.
 He touched a part of the desk and half the ceiling disengaged itself, reshaped itself, and lowered to hover overhead like a huge bell.
 He stood and moved around to the side of the ro-womb.
-Respighi spoke of pines and such, and Render disengaged an earphone from beneath the egg and leaned back across his desk.
+Respighi spoke of pines and such, and Render disengaged an earphone from beneath the egg and leaned back beneath the egg and leaned back across his desk.
 Blocking one ear with his shoulder and pressing the microphone to the other, he played upon the buttons with his free hand.
-Leagues of surf drowned the tone poem; miles of traffic overrode it; a great clanging bell sent fracture lines running through it; and the feedback said: "...
-Now that you are just sitting there listening to me, saying nothing, I associate you with a deep, almost violet, blue ..."
+Leagues of surf drowned the tone poem; miles of traffic overrode it; and the feedback said: "...
+Now that you are just sitting; there listening to me, saving nothing, I associate you with a deep, almost violet, blue ..."

-He switched to the face mask and monitored, onecinnamon, two leaf mold, three deep reptilian musk . . . and down through thirst, and the tastes of honey and vinegar and salt, and back on up through lilacs and wet concrete, a before-the-storm whiff of ozone, and all the basic olfactory and gustatory cues for morning, afternoon, and evening in the town.
+He switched to the face mask and monitored one-cin-namon, two-leaf mold, three deep reptilian musk . . . and down through thirst, and the tastes of honey and vine-gar and salt, and back on up through lilacs and wet concrete, a before-the-storm whiff of ozone, and all the basic olfac-tory and gustatory cues for morning, afternoon and evening.

-The couch floated normally in its pool of mercury, magnetically stabilized by the walls of the egg.
+The couch floated normally in its pool of mercury, mag-netically stabilized by the walls of the egg.
 He set the tapes.